 If you believe you have been harassed or discriminated against at work because of your pregnancy or a related condition, it would be in your best interest to take a number of steps to protect your rights.
 Keep a good record of the details including dates, time, places, and witnesses.
 Keep a copy of your notes at home where it is readily accessible.
 If you are in a union, talk to a union representative.
 Keep a record of your work.
 Save copies of your evaluations as well as any emails or memos that show you are good at what you do.
 This is because, sometimes, supervisors may defend their actions by saying that your job performance wasn't satisfactory.

 Take time for yourself.
 Build a support network of friends and family members who are empathetic.
 Find a way to minimize stress, eat healthily and get plenty of rest.
+Using an employment lawyer you trust to handle the process is one of the best steps you can take to secure compensation.
 Contact an experienced Los Angeles employment attorney who will remain on your side, fight for your rights, and help ensure that you receive maximum compensation for your losses.